Accredited Online Radiologic Technology Programs

 Featured Online Radiologic Technologist Programs

-Before applying to any of the below programs, students are encouraged to ensure that they’re eligible based on their state of residence.
-State authorization information is typically readily available on program websites, or can be retrieved from program coordinators to ensure eligibility.
+Before applying to any of the programs below, students are encouraged to ensure that they’re eligible based on their state of residence.
+State authorization information is typically readily available on program websites or can be retrieved from program coordinators to ensure eligibility.

 Please note that associate degree programs generally take two years, and bachelor’s degree programs take four.
 Also, most online bachelor’s degree programs are open to working radiologic techs who wish to deepen their expertise.